iot-salzburg/gpu-jupyter/README.md

 By utilizing version control for the source code, tagged data spaces, seeds for the random functions within isolated Docker containers, our solution **empowers researchers to conduct fully reproducible and sharable machine-learning experiments**.

 ![GPU-Jupyter Architecture](https://raw.githubusercontent.com/iot-salzburg/gpu-jupyter/refs/heads/master/extra/GPU_Jupyter_arch.png)
+Architecture of the GPU-Jupyter Docker image on top of NVIDIA and Docker.

 Please find an example of how to **use GPU-Jupyter to make your deep learning research reproducible with one single command on [github.com/iot-salzburg/reproducible-research-with-gpu-jupyter](https://github.com/iot-salzburg/reproducible-research-with-gpu-jupyter)**.